MaCisHacked/MaCisHacked/README.md

 - 👋 Hi, I’m @MaCisHacked
-- 👀 I’m interested in Bughunting
+- 👀 I’m interested in Computers and Networks
-- 🌱 I’m currently learning Ethical hacking
+- 🌱 I’m currently learning Penetration Testing and bugbounties
-- 💞️ I’m looking to collaborate on Learning bug hunting
+- 💞️ I’m looking to collaborate on projects to learn new skills
 - 📫 How to reach me - mail me at marzanchoa@gmail.com

 <!---